imclab/AI-XR-MCP/README.md

-# MCP Server Template
+# AI-XR-MCP Server

-A template for creating Model Context Protocol (MCP) servers in TypeScript.
+A template for creating Model Context Protocol (MCP) servers in TypeScript with a focus on WebGL, Three.js, Unity, Unreal & related AI tools.
 This template provides a solid foundation for building MCP-compatible servers with proper tooling, type safety, and best practices.

 ## Features